studiozeffa/typescript-training-course/notes/04-classes.md

 - TypeScript allows class properties and methods to be set to `public`, `private` or `protected`:
   - `public`: any calling code can access this property / call this method.
 This is the default visibility if no modifier is used.
   - `private`: only methods within the same class can access this property / call this method.
-  - `proptected`: only methods within the same class or a subclass can access this property / call this method.
+  - `protected`: only methods within the same class or a subclass can access this property / call this method.
 - Remember that JavaScript does not currently implement visibility modifiers, so this is enforced at _compile-time_ only by TypeScript.

 <!-- break -->